nolanlawson/fuite/README.md

 ### `setup` function

-The `setup` function takes a Puppeteer [page][] as input and returns undefined.
+The `setup` function takes a Puppeteer [Page][] as input and returns undefined.
 It runs before each `iteration`, or before `createTests`.
 This is a good place to log in, if your webapp requires a login.

 If this function is not defined, then no setup code will be run.